 Not too long ago, my osteopath told me I needed to take my overstuffed wallet out of my back pocket and ditch it.
 It was pretty ratty anyway; almost worn through in places.
 I shopped around for a replacement but just couldn’t find anything just right.
 I needed to carry my drivers license, registration, proof of insurance, disabled parking card, and medical insurance card as well as some cash, at least one debit card, and a couple grocery discount cards.
 That was about as much as I could slim down.
 I had about three times that much stuff in the old wallet, not including the receipts, notes, and other paperwork.
 It was basically a traveling file cabinet.
 What I finally decided to do was design a little 18th century style mens’ pocketbook based on the construction of my early VA shot pouch and several original cloth pocketbooks that I had seen.

 Shown here is the result of my efforts.
 It is still a little overstuffed, but better than what I had.
-It is made out of goat skin, consisting of two sets of pockets flat sewn with a center divider serving as the welt for each set.
+It is made out of goat skin (any new one would probably have to be calf skin), consisting of two sets of pockets flat sewn with a center divider serving as the welt for each set.
 The pockets fold like the pages of a book with a flap closure.

 As I was work for myself for free, I tooled every exposed surface.
 The outside is decorated with typically English stamped geometric designs consisting mainly of diagonal lines and stamped stars.
 The inside panels are tooled with fraktur designs.
 The stain is vinegar and iron.